it4ch1-007/it4ch1-007.github.io/_posts/2024-04-09-Ch1-Game-Reversing-ReverseEngineering.md

 - Battle of Wesnoth is a simple game that requires many startegies like `Recruiting an Army`,`Training the soldiers` and many more strategies while attacking too.

 - Everytime we buy or recruit a soldier then our gold decreases.
 You can try that by just recruiting a random soldier.

+### CHEAT ENGINE

+Cheat Engine is a very strong and inportant tool for game hacking and memopry reading.
+It helps us to read the memory of the game during runtime and find specific values.
+Also it helps us to set breakpoints at the specific addresses to be able to debug the game memory,

 ##### Increasing the Gold